Renaine/FSU-Data-Services/Plan.md

-Florida State University Libraries Data Services Strategic Plan
+#Florida State University Libraries Data Services Strategic Plan
-Mission: <workshop mission statement in social sciences DSWG>
+##Mission: <workshop mission statement in social sciences DSWG>
-Types of Data Services:
+##Types of Data Services:
-•	Data discovery and access
+###*	Data discovery and access
-•	Data Acquisition
+###*	Data Acquisition
-•	Data Analysis and Visualization
+###*	Data Analysis and Visualization
-•	Research Data Management
+###*	Research Data Management
-Phases of Implementation
+##Phases of Implementation
-•	Phase 1: Services that are currently being provided.
+###*	Phase 1: Services that are currently being provided.
-•	Phase 2: Services that could be launched within a calendar year.
+###*	Phase 2: Services that could be launched within a calendar year.
 Indicates that the Libraries already has the resources or will have the resources to implement these services within one year.
 •	Phase 3: Long range.
 These services would be beneficial to the Libraries but current staff expertise and/or Phase 1: Current Services
 Data Discovery and Access: